WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod02/0202-Administer AD DS.md

 5. Sign out of **LON-SVR1**.

-**Results:** After completing this exercise, you will have enabled created a new OU for the branch office, created and added members to groups for branch administrators and help-desk personnel, delegated permission to the groups, and installed AD DS tools and tested permissions.
+**Results:** After completing this exercise, you'll have created a new OU for the branch office, created and added members to groups for branch administrators and help-desk personnel, delegated permission to the groups, and installed AD DS tools and tested permissions.

 ## Exercise 2: Create and modify AD DS objects with Windows PowerShell

 ### Scenario

 You have a .csv file that contains a large list of new users for the branch office.
-It is inefficient to create these users individually with graphical tools, so you will use a Windows PowerShell script instead.
-A colleague who has experience with scripting has given you a script that she created.
+It's inefficient to create these users individually with graphical tools, so you'll use a Windows PowerShell script instead.
+A colleague who has experience with scripting has given you a script that they created.
 You need to sign in as branch administrator and modify the script to match the format of your .csv file.

 The main tasks for this exercise are as follows: